kose-bioinfo/biscotti/README.md

 `foo.csv `

 **NOTE*: Although BISCOTTI is optimised for efficiency, its performance scales with the number of available CPU cores, with more cores yielding faster computation.

-## Rationale

-Biscotti takes aligned sequences, applies **Henikoff weighting** to correct for overrepresentation, counts weighted amino acid pairs, and computes **log-odds substitution scores** with pseudocounts.
-The output is a robust substitution matrix suitable for downstream bioinformatics analyses. please see docs above for details.

 ## Associated Publication